CHN-ShowMaker/Biomechanics-ToolBox/README.md

 conda create -n bio python=3.9 conda activate bio pip install -r requirements.txt

+```

 Example Data

-The Sample03/ folder in this repository contains sample C3D files that you can use to test the toolbox workflow.
+In the `examples/` folder, we provide several sample C3D files that can be used to test the complete C3D data processing workflow.

-```
+The `example_data.xlsx` file in the root directory contains prepared data for testing statistical analysis with the `stat_analysis.py` script.

 Quick Start
 Prepare data: place your C3D files in a folder, e.g., data/.